Multi-ring images of thin accretion disk of a regular naked compact object: Conclusion

 \section{Conclusion}

 In this work we have studied the images generated by a proposal to extend the Kerr black hole by a new type of (analytically tractable) family of compact objects, and which in the non-rotating limit degenerates into a modification of the effective potential of the Schwarzschild case by introducing an infinite slope at the center driven by a single new parameter.

-This simple toy-model merits in removing the curvature singularity at its center in terms of an asymptotically Minkowski core, and can act as a proxy for the presence of qualitatively new structures on shadow observations when accompanied by the presence of a critical curve (i.e., a maximum on its effective potential) an anti-photon sphere, and the lack of an event horizon.
+This simple toy-model merits in removing the curvature singularity at its center in terms of an asymptotically Minkowski core, and can act as a proxy for the presence of qualitatively new structures on shadow observations when accompanied by the presence of a critical curve (i.e., a maximum on its effective potential), an anti-photon sphere, and the lack of an event horizon.
 In such a case, this SV object introduces new sets of trajectories of light rays turning more than one half-orbits around the compact object.
-When the main source of illumination is supplied by an optically thin accretion disk surrounding it, such light trajectories contribute to the image of the object by boosting the luminosity of the lower-order rings of the Schwarzschild solution (corresponding to those turning at most three half-orbits around the object) and creating a set of additional higher-order rings (more than three half-turns) whose contribution to the luminosity of the object cannot be longer dismissed.
+When the main source of illumination is supplied by an optically thin accretion disk surrounding it, such light trajectories contribute to the image of the object by boosting the luminosity of the usual lower-order rings of the Schwarzschild solution (corresponding to those turning at most three half-orbits around the object) and creating a set of additional higher-order rings (associated to the light trajectories turning more than three times) whose contribution to the luminosity of the object cannot be longer dismissed.
 This conclusion was reached by calling upon three geometrically thin analytical disk models in which the emission is truncated at the inner edge of the disk, where it actually takes its maximum value, smoothly decreasing outwards according to different decays.
 Within this setting, we found up to six higher-order rings (besides the two lower-order ones of the Schwarzschild solution) superimposed on top of the direct emission main ring, the size and luminosity of each being strongly influenced by the choice of the background geometry parameter, by the location of the inner edge of the disk, and by its assumed decay with distance.